Hitman: Blood Money: Controversy

 Several advertisements promoting Blood Money generated controversy for their violent imagery.
 The ad that drew the most attention depicted a woman lying on a bed in lingerie, seemingly asleep but with a bullet hole in her forehead, and with the caption "Beautifully Executed" above the picture; it was criticized for promoting murder, with one commentator saying they were in "extremely poor taste".
 Other ads were "Classically Executed" which featured a cellist who has been executed with a garrote, "Coldly Executed" which showed a body in a freezer, and "Shockingly Executed" which depicted a woman electrocuted in a bath by a toaster.

+In August 2008, the government of Thailand tagged Hitman a violent video game, along with numerous others, including Resident Evil 4 and, most especially, GTA IV, which had obsessed an 18-year-old man who murdered a taxi driver in Bangkok that month.